Measure your stress level with Samsung Health

 Open the Samsung Health app, tap the Home tab, and then swipe to and tap the Stress tracker.
 If necessary, add the tracker to the Home tab.

 When you're ready, tap Measure.
 You may need to agree to the information and grant permissions first.

 Next, place your finger on your phone's heart rate sensor.
-If your phone does not have a sensor, you can measure your stress using your Samsung smart watch instead.
+Please see the next section if you'd like to use your smart watch instead.

 Don't press too hard, and make sure you stay quiet and still.
 Your heart rate (the heart icon), oxygen saturation (the water droplet icon), and stress level will all be measured.